adhocore/docker-phpfpm/README.md

 Debug extension `xdebug` is installed but disabled by default for performance reason, just run `docker-php-ext-enable xdebug` to enable it again without having to rebuild/recompile.

+> `docker-php-ext-install-if` is like the inbuilt `docker-php-ext-install` but a little better, because this one installs extensions only if really needed i.e. not installed at all (so even disabled extensions need not to be installed all over again).

 Below you can find list of extensions by image tags.

 #### PHP8.2